TheWover/donut/docs/2019-5-1-Introducing-Donut.md

 ## Integrating into Tooling

+We hope that donut (or something inspired by it) will be integrated into tooling to provide **inject** and **migrate** functionality.
+To do so, we suggest one of the following methods:

-As an operator, using the generator to manually generate shellcode.
+* As an operator, using the generator to manually generate shellcode.

-As a Python C extension.

-As a dynamic library.
+* Generate the shellcode dynamically on your C2 server, pass that down to an existing implant, and inject it into another process.
+* Use our dynamic or static libraries.

-As a template for building your own shellcode / generator.
+* As a template for building your own shellcode / generator.
+* Use our Python extension to script shellcode generation dynamically.

 # Advancing Tradecraft